Dead Rising: Dead Rising (2006)

 The first game in the Dead Rising series.
 The game centers on Frank West, a photojournalist who ends up trapped in a shopping mall in the fictional town of Willamette, Colorado, that is infested with zombies.
 Players can use everything as a weapon.
 The game story works in a 72-hour clock, with another in-universe 24 hour post game chapter.
 In total, there are six endings, titled F through A, with Ending A being the only one to unlock the aforementioned post-game; rendering it the game's canon finale.

 Dead Rising 2 (2010)

 The second game in the Dead Rising series.
-Set in the fictional casino town of Fortune City, Nevada, five years after the events of Dead Rising, the game follows former motocross champion Chuck Greene trying to clear his name after being framed for starting the outbreak in Fortune City, while simultaneously trying to keep his daughter alive with a drug that lags the zombification process.
+Set in the fictional casino town of Fortune City, Nevada, five years after the events of Dead Rising, the game follows former motocross champion Chuck Greene trying to clear his name after being framed for starting the outbreak in Fortune City, while simultaneously trying to keep his daughter alive with a drug called Zombrex that prevents an infected individual from turning into a zombie.
 The "72-hour" system returns.
 The major gameplay improvement over its predecessor is the Combo Weapons system, allowing Chuck to combine certain items by using crafting tables.
 In addition survivors AI was also improved.
 The Main story can be played in 2 player online co-op, with the second player controlling a second Chuck.
 Players can earn money by playing the online multiplayer mode "Terror is Reality".